Rob-24-ai/new_build/IMPLEMENTATION_PLAN.md

 1. **Backend API Checkpoint**
    - Can the API successfully process an image URL?
-   - Does the Gemini integration return valid analysis?
+   - Does the ArtSensei prediction API integration return valid analysis?
    - Are errors handled appropriately?

 2. **ElevenLabs Agent Checkpoint**